1998 killing of Iranian diplomats in Afghanistan: Background

-Events
+Incident

 On 8 August 1998, Taliban forces captured Mazar-i-Sharif.
 After this incident, 11 Iranian diplomats and Mahmoud Saremi, a correspondent from Iran's state news agency (IRNA), were attacked at the Iranian consulate and subsequently disappeared.
 Unofficial reports from the city indicated that all these men were killed.
-Later it was confirmed that 8 of the Iranian diplomats and Saremi were killed by the Taliban militia attacking the consulate.
+Later it was confirmed that eight of the Iranian diplomats (Nasser Rigi, Noorollah Norouzi, Karim Heydarian, Rashid Paryav Fallah, Heydar-Ali Bagheri, Mohammad-Ali Ghiyasi, Majid Nouri Niyarki, and Mohammad-Nasser Naseri) and Saremi were killed.

+Perpetrators

 The Taliban spokesmen said the Iranians had been killed by renegade forces who had acted without orders.
 The final death toll was confirmed later to be 11 according to Tehran Times.
+The executions of the diplomats are speculated to have been carried out by Sipah-e-Sahaba Pakistan.
+However, as of August 2025, Iran's Ministry of Foreign Affairs had not identified the "perpetrators and masterminds" of the deaths, stating "The matter remains under serious and active pursuit."

 Aftermath

+Shortly after their deaths, Qasem Soleimani, the commander of the Quds Force, visited the families of the fallen.

-This incident caused a public furor in Iran and many observers were concerned that Iran would be involved in a military response to the attack.
+The incident caused a public furor in Iran and many observers were concerned that Iran would be involved in a military response to the attack.
 At the time, over 70,000 Iranian troops were deployed along the Afghan border.
 Mediation by the United Nations defused the situation and all the hostages were eventually released.
 Later in February 1999, the Taliban and Iran held talks, but relations between them did not improve.
 Subsequently, Iran decided to support the Northern Alliance, an anti-Taliban front.

 August 8 is named National Journalists' Day in Iran, in memory of Mahmoud Saremi, the IRNA correspondent killed in this attack.